-Students must meet one of the following:
+To fulfill this requirement, students must meet one of the following:

-- complete a language course numbered 122 or higher at Elon, or receive transfer or study abroad credit for the same; - place into a language course numbered 200 or above upon arriving at Elon, using a department of foreign languages approved placement instrument; - 3. score 4 or 5 on an AP language exam or similar exam.
+- complete a language course numbered 122 or higher at Elon, or receive transfer or study abroad credit for the same; - place into a language course numbered 200 or above upon arriving at Elon, using a department of world languages and cultures approved placement instrument; - 3. score 4 or 5 on an AP language exam or similar exam.